kilnfi/staking-contracts/natspec/StakingContract.md

 function getWithdrawer(bytes _publicKey) external view returns (address)
 ```

-Retrieve withdrawer of public key
+Retrieve withdrawer of public keyIn case the validator is not enabled, it will return address(0)